sigoden/argc/README.md

 ## Argcscript

-Argc will automatically find and run `Argcfile.sh` unless `--argc-*` options are used to change this behaviour.
+Argc will automatically find and run `Argcfile.sh` unless `--argc-*` options are used to change this behavior.

 Argcfile is to argc what Makefile is to make.